 Cedar Point is without a doubt, one of the most famous parks in the world.
 Even if you're not a roller coaster enthusiast, you have probably heard about Cedar Point due to how often it appears on the Discovery and Travel Channel.
 So you obviously know that is a good amusement park to go to.
 And yes, that is true.
 Cedar Point is a very nice park to visit.
 They have a bunch of roller coasters to ride as well as a lot of other coasters for you to ride.
-Now you probably are thinking of Cedar Point's main big attractions such as Top Thrill Dragster, Millenium Force, and Maverick.
+Now you probably are thinking of Cedar Point's main big attractions such as Top Thrill Dragster, Millenium Force, Maverick, and now Steel Vengeance.
 And yes, those are all very fun rides (Especially the last two).
 But there are also many other rollercoasters and other general rides for you to ride in the park.
 As well as good rides, the park has a great setting right by Lake Erie.
 And if you're worried about crowds when at Cedar Point, we've got some good news.
 The lines here move REALLY FREAKING FAST!!!!!!
 Plus, there's always Fast Lane if you really want to do everything in one day.
 However, the park does have a couple flaws such as it's idiotic rain policy despite it's flawless apperiance that it gets from television and the rest of the roller coaster community.
 However, despite it being overrated (that just naturally comes with a large amount of hype), it is still a fantastic amusement park and I would, like most enthusiasts, recommend it to any coaster enthusiast.
 I mean, after all, it is the roller coaster capital of the world.
-I'm definetly looking foreword to whenever my next visit will be (I need a lot more rides on Maverick).
+I'm definetly looking foreword to coming back here again and enjoying all the cool rides.
+Especially Maverick & Steel Vengeance.